rian39/notes/burkill_mathematical_1962.md

 B

 Commonly the step from the experimental data or the hypotheses to the conclusions that they can be made to yield lies in solving _differential equations._ Relations are given connecting an unknown function with its first or second (or higher) derivates, and the function has to be found.
 The analyst is led to keep a stock of such functions as occur repeatedly.
-104
+104 {#function} {#knowing} {#datafication}

 The exponential function